sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 - a service marketplace with time-based bookings
 - a product marketplace with stock management

-With a Sharetribe Web Template, you can get started with your marketplace UI straight away: just download the latest version and start customizing it for your marketplace.
+With a Sharetribe Web Template, you can get started developing your marketplace UI straight away: just download the latest version and start customizing it for your marketplace.
 There are no limits to how much you can customize the template.
 You can freely design the user interactions